 “Let’s enjoy it while we can (let’s enjoy it while we can) Won’t you help me share my load (help me share my load) From the dark end of the street To the bright side of the road.”Van Morrison ‘Bright Side of the Road’.

 I’m happy to publicly admit it: I am going through a full Van Morrison obsession.
 It is insatiable, he is leaving all other musical alternatives behind in the dust.
 Even the Boss himself is cowering in the corner at the moment.
 This week ‘Bright Side of the Road’ has been blaring out of the car on the journey to work.
-As this term reaches its conclusion the song has got me rather cheesily pondering: how could more of teaching be spent on the bright side of the road?
-So, as Van would say (we are intimate enough to be on first name terms by now), what can we do to “share the load?”
+A free resource – but not for everyone: literary terms display.
+I recently wrote about how a colleague and I plan on approaching the teaching of 19th century fiction extracts as part of the new English Language GCSE.

 To support the introduction of some more sophisticated figures of rhetoric, we’ve also produced some A4 posters to display in classrooms, the idea being that they don’t give definitions of the devices but are merely there to be memory cues for pupils.
 We want pupils to learn the devices – if they contained more information, we feel that pupils would rely too heavily on them, which isn’t helpful when they get to the exam hall.
 I’ve had loads of requests for the display so, as promised, I’m sharing it here.
 I’ve written before about why I think people selling resources to teachers is wrong.
+When people sell resources to other teachers, they are restricting those resources from people who can’t afford to pay for them, as well as from those who just don’t want to have to pay for resources.

 JamieClark85 Resources.
 BBC Radio 4 - Word of Mouth.
 Connotation vs Denotation.
 English Lit Timelines.
 Speed Writer-Neil's Toolbox.
 About The Speed Writer How long does it take you to write 150 words?

 An hour... two?
 How about 5 minutes?
 Welcome to the world of speed writing.
 As the name suggests, speed writing is producing writing much faster than you are used to.
 This is not about typing faster... it's not typing speed that slows most people down.
 The major idea is that the number one thing that slows down your writing is stopping to think.
 Speed writing doesn't just get work done fast.
 Using The Speed Writer Tool There are three main preparation steps.
 Firstly, split your target word count into blocks of 150 words.
 Secondly, for each block choose a question to answer (rather than a title).
 Finally, choose at least 3 words (preferably 4 to 6) that you want to include somewhere in the text.